Roof and Terraces

 The roof is accessible from the outside by the stairways on the east and west ends of the building and from the inside via the elevator in the W.M.
 Keck Foundation Central Rotunda.

 Added during the 2002-06 renovation and expansion, the East Terrace provides visitors with panoramic eastern and southern views of downtown Los Angeles, Mount Wilson Observatory, and the location of the knife-fight parking lot scene in the famous movie Rebel Without a Cause.
 Coin telescopes give visitors the chance to observe their favorite landmarks up close.
 The East Terrace is also where visitors enter the Wilder Hall of the Eye exhibit gallery.
-The terrace is accessible both from the Wilder Hall of the Eye and a ramp from the front sidewalks.
+The terrace is accessible from the Wilder Hall of the Eye, a ramp from the front sidewalks, and from the Promenade Walkway.

 Connecting the East and West Terraces around the south side of the building is the architecturally-dramatic Promenade Walkway.
 Beautiful arches frame the narrow walkway, which offers amazing southern views of the Los Angeles basin.
 Coin telescopes give visitors the chance to observe their favorite landmarks up close.